 Using a glitch, Sonic can access the blocked portion of Soleanna Castle Town and enter Soleanna Forest before the Wave Ocean level.
 Doing so reveals several oddities:

 - Double sets of doors are found in several locations, including the entrance to the Forest, that can only be seen by clipping through walls.

 - The Forest itself spawns a multitude of signs, including the "no" symbol, checkered strips, stop signs, and speed limit designations.
-Interestingly, the checkered strips are used in a sidequest (although positioned incorrectly), and both the stop sign and the speed limit signs are subject to physics and can be destroyed with homing attacks.
+The former two have layering issues.
+Interestingly, the checkered strips are used in a sidequest (although positioned incorrectly), and both the stop sign and speed limit signs are subject to physics and can be destroyed with homing attacks.
 Only the stop sign is unused, but both it and the speed limit signs are a remnant of the cars planned for New City (see below).

 Early New City

-Using a glitch, Shadow can access New City before the Dusty Desert level.
+Using a glitch, Shadow can access New City before the Dusty Desert level is unlocked, when it is normally blocked off.
 Doing so reveals an early version of New City with several oddities:

 - Vehicles that drive in the city.
-However, their AI is unfinished as they often drive into buildings.
+However, their AI is unfinished, and they often drive into buildings.

 - A town mission that isn't available anywhere else in the game.

 - Crisis City and Flame Core warp gates (in the normal game, these two levels don't have warp gates) however, they cannot be entered.